kirill-grouchnikov/ibis/README.md

 If your app needs to track the loading of the SVG content, you can use the following APIs on the `SvgBatikResizableIcon` class:

 * `isLoading()` API to query whether the content loading has been completed
-* `addAsynchronousLoadListener(AsynchronousLoadListener)` to be notified on content load completion
+* `addAsynchronousLoadListener(AsynchronousLoadListener)` API to be notified on content load completion